foundriesio/docs/source/user-guide/container-preloading/container-preloading.rst

          shortlist: "shellhttpd"
          oe_builtin: <true|false>

-- ``enabled`` -  Whether to produce an archive containing docker images as part of a container build trigger.
+- ``enabled``- Whether to produce an archive containing Docker images as part of a container build trigger.
-- ``shortlist`` - Defines the list of apps to preload.
-All Target's apps are preloaded if it is not specified or its value is empty.
+- ``shortlist``- Defines the list of apps to preload.
+  All the  Target's apps are preloaded if not specified or empty.
   Here, it is set to preload the ``shellhttpd`` app.
-- ``app_type`` - Defines a type of Apps to preload.
+- ``app_type`` - Defines the type of Apps to preload.
-  If an option is not defined or set to an empty value, the ``app_type``  preload will depend on the LmP version.
-If the LmP version is equal to or higher than **v85**, then `restorable` type is preloaded, otherwise `compose` type.
+  If not defined, or set to an empty value, the ``app_type`` preload will depend on the LmP version.
+  If the LmP version is **v85** or newer, then `restorable` type is preloaded, otherwise `compose` type is used.
   See :ref:`ug-restorable-apps` for more details on Restorable Apps.
 - ``oe_builtin`` - *Optional*: Preload Apps during an OE build CI run.
 Should be left disabled/undefined for most machines.

 .. note::
-   The ``oe_builtin`` is a special preloading case where Apps are preloaded during an OE build CI run, rather than preloaded by the `assemble` run of a LmP CI build.
-This is needed when the image produced by the LmP build is not a WIC image.
+   ``oe_builtin`` is a special preloading case where Apps are preloaded during an OE build, rather than by the `assemble` run of a LmP build.
+   This is needed when the image produced is not a WIC image.

-   In this case, rootfs as well as a system image produced by the run include preloaded Apps.
+   In this case, rootfs and the system image will include preloaded Apps.

    Only `Restorable` type of Apps (default) are supported by the OE builtin preloader.